Pakistan parliament elects Sharif PM as Khan MPs quit en masse | Politics

 "We want good relations with India but a durable peace can't be possible without Kashmir's solution," he said, referring to the contested Himalayan territory the countries have fought several wars over.
 He said his government will speed up construction of the $60 billion China-Pakistan Economic Corridor (CPEC) - a part of Beijing's Belt and Road Initiative.

-MILITARY FALLOUT No elected prime minister has completed a full term in the nuclear-armed nation since it won independence from colonial power Great Britain in 1947, though Khan is the first to be removed by a no-confidence vote.
+MILITARY FALLOUT No elected prime minister has completed a full term in Pakistan since it won independence from colonial power Great Britain in 1947, though Khan is the first to be removed by a no-confidence vote.

-The military has ruled the country of 220 million people for almost half its nearly 75-year history.
+The military has ruled the country for almost half its nearly 75-year history.
 It viewed Khan and his conservative agenda favourably when he won election in 2018.
-But that support waned after a falling-out over the appointment of military intelligence chief and economic troubles that last week led to the largest interest rate rise in decades.
+That support waned after a falling-out over the appointment of a military intelligence chief and economic troubles.

 Khan remained defiant following his defeat in parliament.
 Thousands of his supporters in several cities held protests against his ousting that went on until Monday's early hours.